 Right now, the national rate for motorcycle deaths from accidents is 28 times higher than car accidents involving other vehicles.

-It is for this reason that only 20% of car accident involving two or more vehicles results in any type of injury or fatality, but 80% of motorcycle accidents do.
+It is for this reason that only 20% of car accidents involving two or more vehicles results in any type of injury or fatality, but 80% of motorcycle accidents do.

 In this article, you will learn:

 Common causes of motorcycle accidents

 Why you should work with a motorcycle accident attorney

 How to find the Best Personal Injury Attorney in Southern California